 What every serious woodworker craves, above all, is precision.
 When it comes to drilling holes, sometimes a handheld or cordless power drill can’t offer you the exact level of precision and control you need and certainly can’t make holes of large diameter.

-Which is why it’s worth looking into the best woodworking drill press for your next project.
+This is why it’s worth looking into the best woodworking drill press for your next project.
 These are motorized tools that are mainly used for boring holes in wood.
 As opposed to handheld drills, drill presses are stationary or benchtop models, so they don’t depend on wrist power to perform well.
-They’re perfect for professionals and aspiring craftsmen.

 If you’re ready to take your woodworking to the next level, then a drill press is a must-have.
 Here are the best ones reviewed to help you choose the right one for yourself.

 1. WEN 4208 8 in.
 5-Speed Drill Press